mercari/tortoise/docs/scheduled-scaling.md

 Instead of waiting for the load to increase and then scaling reactively, Scheduled Scaling enables proactive scaling based on user-defined schedules.

+## Schedule Types

+### Time-Based Scheduling
+Specify exact start and end times for one-time scaling events.

+### Cron-Based Scheduling
+Use cron expressions for recurring scaling patterns with configurable duration and timezone support.

 ## Architecture

 ### High-Level Flow